LiamYork9/LiamYork9.github.io/README.md

 ## Odessey of Archery
 ![OA](Archery.png)

 2024 SAU VR Workshop Project.
-I was the Lead Designer on this project.
+I was the Lead Designer on this project with a team size of 14.
 Building out levels, figuring out and designing VR controller layouts, creating puzzles and arrow concepts, and helping create a list of important assets for our art team.

 Itch Page Link: <https://saugamedev.itch.io/oddessey-of-archery>